 In 2001, he provided a gift to RAND that created the Frederick S. Pardee Center for Longer Range Global Policy and the Future of the Human Condition.
 With additional subsequent funding to RAND, he greatly strengthened what is arguably the premier policy-oriented Ph.D. program in the country, the renamed Frederick S. Pardee RAND Graduate School.

-Mr. Pardee has also reached out to the African Leadership Academy, a secondary education institution in South Africa that prepares an elite cadre of students from across Africa for future careers of leadership and service.
-In 2009, work was completed there on the renovated Frederick S. Pardee Library for the Future of Africa.
+Most recently, Mr. Pardee has funded an International Futures installation at the African Leadership Academy in Johannesburg, a secondary education institution that prepares an elite cadre of students from across Africa for future careers of leadership and service.
+Along with the Frederick S. Pardee Library for the Future of Africa on campus, the school now offers interactive, hands-on training in the IFs model, which helps young scholars learn to think about the future in data-driven, integrated ways.

 In 2007, Mr. Pardee supplied the support that allowed the University of Denver and its Josef Korbel School of International Studies to create the Frederick S. Pardee Center for International Futures.
 His support further allowed the building in 2009 of an annex to Ben Cherrington Hall to house the Center, a facility that provides the growing Center team with basic workspace, video-conferencing resources, and presentation capability.
 The University of Denver's Pardee IFs Center host International Futures (IFs), the world's leading forecasting system for the study of the human condition.